 Biodesign Faculty Fellowship

-The Stanford Biodesign Faculty Fellowship provides motivated Stanford University faculty members from the schools of Medicine and Engineering with advanced training and mentoring in health technology innovation.
+The Stanford Biodesign Faculty Fellowship provides motivated Stanford University faculty members from medicine, engineering, or other schools at Stanford with advanced training and mentoring in health technology innovation.

 Through the experience, faculty members gain an understanding of technology translation challenges and opportunities, and also develop a robust network of health technology contacts within and outside the university.

 Learn a proven process for health technology innovation and gain access to a valuable network of experienced health technology innovators.

-Stanford faculty members from Medicine or Engineering with an entrepreneurial spirit and a passion for improving healthcare through health technology innovation are encouraged to apply (see detailed eligibility requirements on our FAQ page).
-Participants at all stages of their careers are wlecome to apply.
+Stanford faculty members from medicine, engineering, or other schools at Stanford with an entrepreneurial spirit and a passion for improving healthcare through health technology innovation are encouraged to apply (see detailed eligibility requirements on our FAQ page).
+Participants at all stages of their careers are welcome.
 Unfortunately, we are not able to accommodate faculty members from other universities at this time.

 Selected Biodesign Faculty Fellows become part-time members of the Stanford Biodesign team.
-Workshops throughout the year follow a hybrid format and will be held at the James H. Clark Center.
-Work space is provided as needed.
+Workshops throughout the year follow a hybrid format and will be held at the James H. Clark Center and on Zoom.

 What the Biodesign Faculty Fellows Are Saying…